syh7/DnDwiki/src/main/resources/parsed/darninia/session 12 - of riddles and runes.md

 - find room with sphinx and room floored with tiles with runes
 - find paper with conversion from runes <-> arabian
 - sphinx plague reads: "sphinx of black quarts, judge my vow: 10-7-18-21-1"
-- Fredrik just tries tiles and steps on the wrong tile
+- Frederik just tries tiles and steps on the wrong tile
-- Fredrik jumps away on time
+- Frederik jumps away on time
 - tile falls in a deep dark pit
 - orange tiles are not accepted?